holepunchto/hyperswarm-secret-stream/README.md

 Note that this uses ed25519 for the handshakes per default.

+If need to load the key pair asynchronously, then secret-stream also supports passing in a promise instead of the keypair that later resolves to `{ publicKey, secretKey }`.
+The stream lifecycle will wait for the resolution and auto destroy the stream if the promise errors.

 #### `s.start(rawStream, [options])`

 Start a SecretStream from a rawStream asynchrously.